 Welcome.
 This page provides an overview of the blog since my first post in November 2016.

 This blog chronicles my experiences in academia, alongside reflections on raising a child with a chronic illness and reading feminist dystopian fiction.
 I started blogging once I had secure work, when I had time and space and energy to write.
-I had been an avid blog reader for many years, and was searching for a blog that explored difficult questions about slow academia in relation to the politics of higher education, university governance, academic roles and identities, and academic activism.
+I had been an avid blog reader for many years, and was searching for a blog that explored questions about slow academia in relation to teaching and learning, the politics of higher education, academic roles and identities, academic leadership and university governance, unionism and activism.

-Here are the summaries of the Philosophy and Theory in HIgher Education Society (PaTHES) slow academia online meets: Uses and abuses of slow, Stories of the self, Universities as places, Thinking together, Speculating on time and Theorising slow academia.
-And the webinar series (in progress): Universities, goodness and plague.
+Here are the summaries of the Philosophy and Theory in Higher Education Society (PaTHES) slow academia online meets: Uses and abuses of slow, Stories of the self, Universities as places, Thinking together, Speculating on time and Theorising slow academia.
+And the slow academia webinar series: Universities, goodness and plague.